rangle/augury/README.md

 * TypeScript 1.6.2
 * tsd 0.6.5

-In addition, example applications all run with a globablly installed version of jspm 0.16.12.
+In addition, example applications all run with a globablly installed version of jspm 0.16.12.j
-The build process for the extension will transition to jspm as well in future iterations.

 ## Trying out the extension